TUDa-VLAOrga/VLAOrga/Specification/Specification.md

 The workflow of the VLA will also benefit from many quality-of-life improvements that will not only increase efficiency, but make certain tasks such as checking the current state of a specific experiment component or moving certain experiments between lectures much less of a hassle.

+Furthermore, this software should be maintainable, so that other development teams can continue developing it from where we left off.

 ### Diagram of architecture